 The Company has capitalized costs related to its various technology initiatives.
-The net book value of the property and equipment related to software development was \$7.5 million as of December 31, 2009 and \$7.6 million as of December 31, 2008, which includes work-in-progress of \$4.5 million and \$3.5 million.
-The Company has also capitalized website development costs of \$0.1 million as of December 31, 2009 and \$0.3 million as of December 31, 2008 of which no costs were considered work-in-progress.
+The net book value of the property and equipment related to software development was \$7.9 million as of December 31, 2010 and \$7.5 million as of December 31, 2009, which includes work-in-progress of \$3.0 million and \$4.5 million, respectively.